webhubworks/craft-ohdear/README.md

 - Optimizing the element edit workflow for broken links and mixed content
 - Translate the plug-in to German (let us know which language you‘d like to see)

+## Questions and answers

+### Why not just use Oh Dear‘s dashboard?

+As an Oh Dear customer you can be a member of many teams each with their own monitored websites.
+It is tailored to you as a developer.
+With Craft Oh Dear you‘ll bring all relevant features to your Craft editors.
+Empower them to find and fix broken links and mixed content, manage status page updates, check the certificate health and analyse uptime.

+### Does Craft Oh Dear detect 404s?

+Oh Dear crawls your website to find broken links that refer to external or internal pages from the point of view of a user that is on your site.
+Thus it cannot detect 404 errors for users that arrive from outside to your website.
+For this purpose you may find several other Craft plugins or services.

+### What's Mixed Content?

+Take a look at this good explanation on [MDN](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content).

+### Is this an official Oh Dear plugin?

+This plugin is independent from Oh Dear.
+You can see all available 3rd party integrations in [Oh Dear's docs](https://ohdear.app/docs/integrations/3rd-party-integrations/introduction).

 Brought to you by [webhub](https://webhub.de)